Nonlocal growth of quantum conditional mutual information under decoherence: Evolution of CMI under decoherence

 \subsection{Case of mixed states}

 We now discuss how the results of the previous sections extend to mixed states.
-We focus on the case where \(\rho_{ABC}\) is initially a Markov chain, that is \(I(A:C|B)=0\).
-This is relevant to most physical setup where there is no initial correlation, and one has to induce correlation via decoherent dynamics.
 In this case and for both generic channels and the measurement channels, the CMI upper-bound still holds true, but the structural theorem no longer holds.
-Given a mixed state \(\rho_{ABC}\) with \(I(A:C|B)=0\), we tackle it by introducing a purification while still preserving the Markov properties.
-It turns out this is always possible from a structural theorem of Markov chains. \begin{lemma} (Adapted from \cite{10.1007/s00220-004-1049-z}) Given a mixed state \(\rho_{ABC}\) supported on the Hilbert space \(\mathcal{H}_A \otimes \mathcal{H}_B \otimes \mathcal{H}_C\).
-Then \(I(A:C|B)=0\) if and only there is a decomposition of the Hilbert space of B into